China–Tanzania relations: Military ties

+Tanganyika had been a leading country in supporting anti-colonial movements in the south of Africa, including leading the Pan-Africa Freedom Movement for East, Central, and Southern Africa (PAFMESCA) and hosting the Organization of African Unity.
+Tanzania continued to host anti-colonial and anti-apartheid movements, providing them with training and facilitating the delivery of arms from other countries.
+In 1970, China became the largest supplier of arms to Tanzania-based anti-colonial and anti-apartheid fighters.

 In 1972, the International Institute for Strategic Studies (IISS) listed the Tanzania People's Defence Force (TPDF) army with 10,000 personnel, four infantry battalions, 20 T-59, 14 Chinese T-62 light tanks, some BTR-40 and BTR-152, Soviet field artillery and Chinese mortars.

+China first began training Tanzanian pilots in the early 1970s.
+It has continued to support Tanzanian air force training as of at least 2023.

 The Uganda–Tanzania War happened in 1978–1979, in which the first tank battle happened in African continent, between Tanzania's Chinese tanks with Libya's Soviet tanks.

 In 1992, the IISS listed the army with, among others, 30 Chinese Type 59 and 32 T-54/55 main battle tanks.

+Tanzania is one of China's most important military partners in Africa.
+On an annual basis, Tanzania sends a significant amount of officers and NCOs to train in China.